BEDigitalSolutions/Code-First-Fabric/README.md

 Full installation steps are in [docs/installation.md](docs/installation.md).

-## Evaluation Build
+## Build Expiration

-The current public build is an evaluation build and expires on `2026-07-31` at `00:00 UTC`.
+Current builds can be permanent or built with an optional UTC expiration date.
+If an expiring build is used, `cff.exe` exits with a clear expiry message on or after its cutoff date.

-When it expires, download the latest release and replace the old `cff.exe`.
-Future stable licensed builds are expected to change this distribution model.
+When a build expires, download the latest release and replace the old `cff.exe`.

 ## Documentation